British unemployment rate at multi-year low ahead of election

 The number of people in employment rose by nearly a quarter of a million - the biggest increase since April last year - to a record 31.05 million.
 The employment rate also jumped to hit an all-time high of 73.4 percent.

-The data helped the pound hit its highest level in nearly four weeks against the dollar.
+The data helped the pound hit its highest level in nearly four weeks against the dollar GBP=.

 IMF